-39 In most cases, the severity of the outcome is more difficult to reduce than the likelihood of the risk occurring, therefore risk assessors should concentrate primarily on reducing the likelihood to reduce the risk to ALARP.
+In most cases, the severity of the outcome is more difficult to reduce than the likelihood of the risk occurring, therefore risk assessors should concentrate primarily on reducing the likelihood to reduce the risk to ALARP.

-Assessment is to determine the risk posed to people and how that risk is mitigated to be ALARP.
+- A11 The complexity of the risk management process should reflect the scale of the risk created by the display being planned.
+This applies both in terms of the scale of the event and in terms of the individual hazards that are identified.
+For example, it would be expected that a large Flying Display with a number of different Display Items / types with a significant number of spectators would identify more hazards (and therefore risk) than a smaller, simpler event where far fewer people and aircraft might be involved.
+As such, a larger event will require more consideration than a smaller event and the Risk Assessment will differ accordingly. - A12 Risk Assessments should cover all people associated with a Flying Display, including pilots, staff and volunteers and members of the public both inside and outside of the event.
+In general, the purpose of the Risk Assessment is to determine the risk posed to people and how that risk is mitigated to an acceptable level. - All Risk Assessments are reliant on both the quality of the information used and the knowledge of the people involved when conducting the assessment.
+Therefore, it is important to include people with relevant expertise and experience in the risk management process to ensure its accuracy and robustness. - A14 It follows that the risk management process must be undertaken by people who are aware of the risks associated with the activity being assessed, have knowledge of the range of mitigations available to reduce any risk and who can use sound judgement in the preparation of the assessment.
+The assessor(s) should also be aware that in the event of a subsequent accident or incident, the Risk Assessment process might be challenged.

-- All Risk Assessments are reliant on both the quality of the information used and the knowledge of the people involved when conducting the assessment.
-Therefore, it is important to include people with relevant expertise and experience in the risk management process to ensure its accuracy and robustness. - A12 It follows that the risk management process must be undertaken by people who are aware of the risks associated with the activity being assessed, have knowledge of the range of mitigations available to reduce any risk and who.can use sound judgement in the preparation of the assessment.
-The assessor(s) should also be aware that in the event of a subsequent accident or incident, the Risk Assessment process might be challenged. - A13 The risk management process is illustrated below:
+A15 The risk management process is illustrated below: